floppyFK/kittyhack/README.md

 ### My Kittyflap disappears from my WLAN after a few hours
 The WLAN signal is probably too weak because the WLAN antenna is mounted on the outside of the Kittyflap and has to pass therefore an additional wall or door to reach your router.
 Make sure the distance to the router is not too great.
 If the WLAN signal is too weak, the Kittyflap will eventually disconnect and will only reconnect after being restarted by unplugging and plugging it back in (I am still investigating why this happens - I am trying to find a solution!).
 In Kittyhack version 1.2.0 and later, you can check the strength of the WLAN signal in the 'Info' section.

+### Why is the website background grayed out and the content disappears when I try to switch sections?
+This issue is related to power-saving features on smartphones and tablets: When your browser on your smartphone loses focus (e.g., when you switch to the home screen), communication with the Kittyhack page stops after a few seconds.
+I am still working on a solution for this problem.
+In the meantime, you can simply reload the Kittyhack page (e.g., with the refresh gesture) to make it work normally again.

+### After updating Kittyhack from v1.1 to v1.2, I only see "no image found" in the image view.
+What can I do?
+Temporarily disable the switch "Show overlay in images" in the image view.
+In version 1.1, no overlays for the detected areas in the images were saved, which leads to this message.
+For new images created with version 1.2, the detected area will be correctly drawn and displayed.

+### I have successfully installed Kittyhack v1.2.
+Shouldn't the night light be activated when it gets too dark?
+Please restart the Kittyflap once after installation (in the 'System' section -> 'Restart Kittyflap'), then it should work.

 ---